yodiyo/ui-exercise/README.md

 -----------
 Style the header in whatever way you think suits.

-In the content section of index.html build the following design, put your styles in the CSS file and your scripts in the JS file.
+In the content section of index.html build the following design.

 ![HTML Layout](http://i.imgur.com/Q9dHL3d.png "HTML Layout")